int08h/blog/content/post/ode-to-a-vyukov-queue.md

 Generally DV-MPSC operations are *wait-free*.
 Recall that both `push` and `pop` have no loops or special cases; they execute straight-through every time.
-We can sleep easy knowing that our consumer and any number of producers always complete their calls in a finite number of steps.

 However there is a corner-case lurking in `push` that knocks DV-MPSC into the *blocking* category.
 The window of vulnerability for this is quite small, one instruction on x86_64, but it's